 Three years after undergoing his first communion as a Catholic, at the age of 13, he found solace in Pentecostal evangelical Christianity.
 Fifteen years later, after an intense search, he found himself living inside a fantastic and scary spiritual narrative.
 In time, this led him to deconstruct and rebuild his model of reality.

 His deep interest in science throughout the last twenty years has reinforced his steadfast belief in the impossibility of the existence of any god, soul, or consciousness beyond our bodies and brains.

 Kristina Hallmeier (Germany)

 Languages: German, English

-Christine M. Shellska is a Ph.D.
-Candidate in the Department of Communication, Media, and Film, Faculty of Arts, at the University of Calgary, Canada.
-Her research involves studying the strategies employed by the Intelligent Design Creationism movement, and her areas of focus include history, philosophy and sociology of science, Actor Network Theory, and rhetoric.
+As a Ph.D.
+Candidate at the University of Calgary, she studied the rhetorical strategies employed by the Intelligent Design Creationism movement.
+Her areas of focus included history, philosophy and sociology of science, Actor Network Theory, and rhetoric.

 Among other involvement in the secular community, she is a former Director of the American Humanist Association, the Humanist Society, and Atheist Alliance International.
 In the latter capacity, she addressed the UN, condemning the mistreatment of LGBTQ+ people, female genital mutilation, and religious discrimination in accessing science-based education, health care, and social services.
 She has delivered presentations at local venues (including guest lectures and debates), as well as at prominent conferences in Canada and the US, on various topics of interest to skeptics, humanists, secularists, and activists.